samisa96/Numerical-Analysis-Project/readme.md

 # User-Guide : Numerical-Analysis-Project

 This project will allow the user to approximate roots of functions using several methods and to approximate results of matrix.
-All roots approxmiates methods will be backup with graphs.
+Some of the "roots approxmiates methods" will be backup with graphs.

 #### Roots approximation methods:
 1. The Bisection method.
 2. Newton raphson method